Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Difficulties in the computation of Fourier coefficients

-\textbf{Singular values of the Fourier coefficients}.
 The computation of Fourier coefficients in a CAS can be done using integration formulas.
-Particular care must be taken to separate singular values that lead to divergences in the general expressions of the Fourier coefficients.
+However, particular care must be taken to separate ``singular values'' that lead to divergences in the general expressions of the Fourier coefficients. \\

 There are two types of special input functions whose Fourier coefficients must be calculated separately, namely, the functions belonging to one of the cosine, sine, trigonometric or complex orthogonal systems or a product of a polynomial with them.
 In these cases, the Fourier coefficients have a general expression

-with $\rho$ a polynomial, which is only valid for the non-singular values of $n$.
-The singular values must be treated separately.
-This process is, of course, transparent to the user, but lies at the bottom of the difficulties experienced by such mature software as Mathematica\texttrademark\ .
-Due to the widespread of this CAS, we will use it to get a benchmark for our library performance.
+with \(\rho\) a polynomial, which is only valid for the values of \(n\) where \(\rho(n) \neq 0\).
+Throughout this work, the set of integers \(n\) for which Fourier coefficients of the form \eqref{eqn:scoeff} satisfy \(\rho(n)=0\) are called singular values.
+The process to detect singular values in a given function lies at the bottom of the difficulties experienced by such mature software as Mathematica\texttrademark\ .
+Due to the widespread of this CAS, we will use it to get a benchmark for our library performance. \\

-To get a sense of the kind of problems we are talking about, recall the definition of the Fourier coefficients of a $2\pi-$periodic function $f(x)$ (we consider the case $L=\pi$ for simplicity):
+To get a sense of the kind of problems we are talking about, consider for simplicity the case of a \(2 \pi\)-periodic function.

-where $n$ is a natural number.
 In practice, the explicit computations of these coefficients depends heavily on the orthogonality relations ($m,n\geq 1$)

 However, most computer algebra systems fail to recognize the possibility that $m=n$.
 Thus, Mathematica\texttrademark\ gives

 and the same is true of Maxima: